jrpotter/bootstrap/specs/postgres/template/README.md

 ## Quickstart

-An empty Postgres cluster is initialized at `/db`.
-To start the database, run the following:
+An empty Postgres cluster is initialized at `db`.
+To start the database, run the
+following:
 ```bash
 $ pg_ctl -D db -l db/logfile -o --unix_socket_directories=@postgres start
 ```